xMcacutt/KeyWe-AP-Client/README.md

 First, download the latest release from the releases page and extract.

-To Install MANUALLY, you'll need to install [BepinEx]([Release BepInEx 5.4.23.4 · BepInEx/BepInEx · GitHub](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.4)).
+To Install MANUALLY, you'll need to install (BepinEx)[[Release BepInEx 5.4.23.4 · BepInEx/BepInEx · GitHub](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.4)).
 Navigate to your KeyWe folder, which should be in steamapps/common/KeyWe, and copy the Bepin files into this folder.
 Then run KeyWe.exe. this will create the necessary subdirectories for Bepin to function and for mods to load.

 Next, close the game and navigate to the plugins folder in the BepInEx folder, and copy the Multiclient.Net dll and KeyWe_AP_Client dll from the latest release into it.